DavidIrankunda/RockPaperScissors/README.md

 <h1>hey, I'm irankunda david as frontend developer</h1>

-This project creation as game of Rock Paper Scissor that player.
+This project of game => Rock Paper Scissor that player.

 If the player beat the Computer, player gain one point and viceversa.
 The winner is determine by who reach the 5 points first.